Make a difference in the real world.

 For more information about corporate click here.

-This degree is ideal for individuals from any social science or other background who are interested in:
+This degree is ideal for psychology or education graduates and graduates with a social science background who are interested in:

 Current Student profile

-Graduates of this program work primarily in schools, in private or public settings serving school-age populations, and in private practice centers as counselors.
+Graduates of this program work in schools, in private or public settings serving school-age populations, and in private practice centers as psychoeducators.

 Full-time Faculty - School of Liberal Arts and Sciences